Language Rules to Improve Your Academic Writing

 Commonly confused words

-Some words are commonly confused or misused, including this/that, which/that, who/whom, affect/effect, and different forms of the word research.
+Some words are commonly confused or misused, including this/that, which/that, who vs whom, affect vs effect, then vs than, and different forms of the word research.
 Learn more about how to tell the difference between them.